-Chemical disarmament knowledge is a key product and resource that the VER delivers to stakeholders of the Organisation's internal and external as part knowledge-management processes and efforts.
+Chemical disarmament knowledge is a key product and resource that the VER delivers to internal stakeholders Organisation's external as part of the knowledge-management processes and efforts.
 Maintaining this knowledge and capability is critical for moving into the future.
 Internally, this will support the Organisation's flow of substantive expertise and operational efficiency, and externally, will reinforce the Secretariat's leading role as the knowledge repository for chemical weapons disarmament expertise.
 This knowledge is essential for the delivery of the Secretariat's demilitarisation outcomes and results, as well as advice and expertise provided to States Parties and in multiple relevant fora.